This lab assignment asks you to implement a library for so-called turtle

 spiral :size + 2 :angle

-You won't be able to run your spiral example yet.
+You won't be able to run your spiral example yet, but it should type check.

 In this part of the assignment you will implement your turtle language and